 Make sure you have a grout float and grout that’s either ready-mix or a cement grout you prepare for the tiling.
 Mix the grout according to any directions and begin working it between the tiling using the float.
 Be sure to smear a liberal amount to fill the gaps.
 Finally, clean up any excess with a wet sponge and use it once more after the grout dries to spruce up the tiles.

 So, you see?
 Tiling direct on plaster board isn’t nearly as difficult as you first thought.
-If you want to learn more about how to tile on all walls and floors or more about the tiling trade, we offer numerous competitively-priced tiling courses to suit your training needs, including our one-day natural stone tiling and business start-up course, four-day fast track course, nine-day advanced ready for work course as well as our 13-day ultimate tiling course.
+If you want to learn more about how to tile on all walls and floors or more about the tiling trade, we offer numerous competitively-priced tiling courses to suit your training needs, including our one-day natural stone tiling and business start-up course, five-day fast track course, nine-day advanced ready for work course.